National Teacher Appreciation Day

 Facts About Teachers

-We think that most people realize just how awesome teachers are, but we wanted to really drive home the point, so we created this section to give all of our readers some facts about teachers that we think that they will appreciate.
+We think that most people realize just how awesome teachers are, but we wanted to really drive home the point, so we created this section to give all of our readers some facts about teachers that we think they will appreciate.

-- On average, teachers spend approximately 10-hours and 40-minutes a day working.
+- On average, teachers spend approximately 10 hours and 40 minutes a day working.

 - The 53+ hours that teachers put in every week include planning, preparation, grading, and other associated duties of their job.